 Washington Group International has sued Raytheon and certain of its affiliates in an Idaho state court, in a lawsuit captioned Washington Group International, Inc. v.
-Raytheon Company, et. al. (4th Jud.
+Raytheon Company, et al. (4th Jud.
 Dist., ID) (cv oc 0101 14220).
-The complaint, which was amended and restated, alleged fraud and other claims in connection with the sale of Raytheon Engineers & Constructors to Washington Group International in July 2000.
+The complaint alleged fraud and other claims in connection with the sale of Raytheon Engineers & Constructors to Washington Group International in July 2000.
 The complaint sought to rescind the sale and sought specific performance regarding the delivery of financial statements by Raytheon to Washington Group International relating to a claim for a purchase price adjustment under the sale agreement or, alternatively, money damages.
-Raytheon made a demand for arbitration under the sale agreement, seeking a declaratory judgement that the fraud and related claims be dismissed.
+Raytheon made a demand for arbitration under the sale agreement, seeking a declaratory judgment that the fraud and related claims be dismissed.
 In April 2001, the Idaho court granted Raytheon's motion to stay the proceedings pending their arbitration pursuant to the terms of the sale agreement and retained jurisdiction to review delivery of the financial information described above.
 Raytheon believes that the claims of Washington Group International are without merit and is defending them vigorously.

 Raytheon recorded a charge of \$325 million to discontinued operations in the first quarter of 2001 to reflect the cost to complete two construction projects, which were abandoned by Washington Group International and for which Raytheon has performance guarantees.
-We estimate, based primarily on current information, from Washington Group International, that the maximum cost to us to complete these and other projects, if Washington Group International were to fail to complete them, would be up to \$450 million.
+We estimate, based primarily on current information from Washington Group International, that the maximum cost to us to complete these and other projects, if Washington Group International were to fail to complete them, would be up to \$450 million.
 Under the sale agreement, Raytheon is entitled to indemnification by Washington Group International for amounts Raytheon spends to complete such projects.
-We expect operating cash flow to be affected by these costs over the next four to six quarters.
-For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the notes to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2000 and in our Current Report on Form 8-K dated April 11, 2001.
+We expect our operating cash flow to be negatively affected by the full amount of the \$325 million charge over the next four to six quarters.
+If Washington Group International were to default on one or more of the remaining projects with support agreements, our estimate of the potential range of exposure with respect to the remaining projects, based primarily on information provided by Washington Group International, is \$0 to \$125 million over several years, which is consistent with the estimate we previously disclosed.
+For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the notes to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2000, our Current Report on Form 8-K dated April 11, 2001 and our Quarterly Report on Form 10-Q for the quarter ended April 1, 2001.